This super versatile African pepper sauce uses just four ingredients and comes together in under 30 minutes! Use as pasta sauce, or salsa-style dip!

 - ½ yellow onion

-- You'll know when the sauce is parboiled when the top starts forming large bubbles that pop - this means that most of the water has evaporated
+- If you're just using water, the sauce is done when the top starts forming large bubbles that pop - this means that most of the water has evaporated.
+If you use oil, that will float to the top.

 - I keep my sauce seasoning free so it can take on flavors best suited to the dish I make with the sauce (e.g. more bold curry-type flavors for jollof rice, or more Italian flavors for pasta) - you're welcome to add seasoning to the sauce after it parboils!